-Nate derived symbolic meaning from the interplay between the English name “Eastern Supplies” and the Chinese name “东方五金.”
+Nick derived symbolic meaning from the interplay between the English name “Eastern Supplies” and the Chinese name “东方五金.”
 He interpreted the parallel arrangement and equal sizing of the two names as reflecting the owner’s awareness of the sociocultural equality and the inclusiveness of the Chinese name in addressing the cultural realities in the community.
-Additionally, Nate delved into the Chinese etymology and explored the cultural significance associated with the term “五金,” which refers to five metals.
-Comparing the meanings conveyed by each term, Nate argued that the English term “supplies” is “too broad,” whereas the Chinese term “五金” (five metals), deeply rooted in cultural tradition, is “much more intuitive,” as it directly references a traditional product category familiar within Chinese cultural and commercial contexts.
+Additionally, Nick delved into the Chinese etymology and explored the cultural significance associated with the term “五金,” which refers to five metals.
+Comparing the meanings conveyed by each term, Nick argued that the English term “supplies” is “too broad,” whereas the Chinese term “五金” (five metals), deeply rooted in cultural tradition, is “much more intuitive,” as it directly references a traditional product category familiar within Chinese cultural and commercial contexts.
 As a solution, he proposed an alternative English translation: “Eastern Hardware.”
 This choice reflects not just semantic precision but also a culturally informed understanding of how language represents local identity and commerce.

 Jewelry Shop Sign

-Adrien was drawn to a shop in Chinatown (Excerpt 2), its storefront adorned with numerous Asian languages.
+Adam was drawn to a shop in Chinatown (Excerpt 2), its storefront adorned with numerous Asian languages.

 Excerpt 2

-Adrien’s Reflection
+Adam’s Reflection